 With the financial penalties of failing to correctly comply with the GDPR —fines of up to €20 million or 4 percent of global annual turnover— you don't want to be on the wrong end of the learning curve.
 We've already explored that there may be financially debilitating consequences for those businesses that make big mistakes in how they approach GDPR – or who just do nothing and expect that they'll be able to fly under the radar.

-So let's take a look at a few more things you need to know about the new requirements you'll be facing as you pursue GDPR compliance.
+So let's take a look at a few more things you need to know about the new requirements you'll be facing as you pursue and maintain GDPR compliance.